Ansa, Queen of the Lombards

-Ansa (died after 774) was a noblewoman who became the Queen of the Lombards in 756 and reigned until their fall to the Franks in 774 AD.
-She, like other Medieval Queens at the time, played a significant role in the stability and preservation of the later Lombard Kingdom, particularly through her religious contributions, donations, and political relationships with neighboring Kingdoms.
+Ansa (died after 774) was a noblewoman who became the Queen of the Lombards in 756 and reigned until they fell to the Franks in 774 AD.
+She, like other Medieval Queens at the time, played a significant role in the stability and preservation of the later Lombard Kingdom, particularly through her religious contributions, donations, and political relationships with neighbouring Kingdoms.
 She reigned alongside her husband, King Desiderius, in Northern Italy.
 She lived her final years exiled to a monastery until her death.

 Early life

 Ansa belonged to an aristocratic family from Brescia.
-Ansa and Desiderius inherited land from the late King Aistulf which she used to found the Monastery of St. Michele and St. Pietro (later San Salvatore) in 753, where they would eventually appoint their eldest daughter Anselperga to abbess which was likely a political move to gain more support and power.
+Ansa and Desiderius inherited land from the late King Aistulf, which they used to found the Monastery of St. Michele and St. Pietro (later San Salvatore) in 753, where they would eventually appoint their eldest daughter, Anselperga, as abbess, which was likely a political move to gain more support and power.
 Simultaneously, her husband was appointed an officer in the royal court while serving as Duke of Tuscia, leading her to take the throne as Queen of the Lombards alongside Desiderius.